 No matter how well purchasing and production cycles are planned, some companies will end up with excess, unneeded packaging inventory.

-For 60 years, McKernan Packaging Clearing House has helped businesses recoup their costs associated with surplus inventory by purchasing unused and unbranded packaging components.
+For nearly 60 years, McKernan Packaging Clearing House has helped businesses recoup their costs associated with surplus inventory by purchasing unused and unbranded packaging components.